Skip to content

 Here’s a rundown on 3PL pricing and how you can choose the best provider.

-How is 3PL Pricing Structured?
+How is 3PL pricing structured?

 One of the most common 3PL pricing structures we’ve seen is the flat rate vs. per item model.
 This means that you can choose to pay a flat rate regardless of how many items you sell OR pay a per-item fee.